notalk0/aaa-contrast-color-picker/README.md

 # AAA+ Contrast Color Picker

-This tool is to pick a color to ennsuring that a contrast ratio of at least 7:1 exists between text (and images of text) and background behind the text.
+Using this tool for ensuring that a contrast ratio of at least 7:1 exists between text (and images of text) and background behind the text.
+Since high contrast level will cause eye strain, this tool will only suggest a color on contrast level between 7.1 to 7.5.

+(Current version only generate lighter color for chosen base color, in future will add on complementary colors etc.)

 Try out:  https://admiring-northcutt-34c9e0.netlify.com